rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 So the detailed balance condition is satisfied, and $\pi$ is indeed stationary for our Markov chain.

 One tricky issue remains: that of irreducibility.
-In order to guarantee that the law $G_t$ will actually converge to $\pi$ as $t \to \infty$, we need to show that our chain is irreducible: any valid grid should be reachable from any other via valid single-cell flips.
+In order to guarantee that the law of $G_t$ will actually converge to $\pi$ as $t \to \infty$, we need to show that our chain is irreducible: any valid grid should be reachable from any other via valid single-cell flips.
 Equivalently, if we form a graph $\mathcal{G}$ whose vertices are grids in $\Omega$ and draw an edge between vertices $G$ and $G'$ iff the grids differ in exactly one cell, then we need to show that $\mathcal{G}$ is connected.
-Fortunately, we can prove this.
+Fortunately, with some care we can prove this.
+To be general, we'll prove the result for any grid size.

 For some setup, fix integers $h,w \geq 1$ and identify grid cells with coordinates $(r,c)$ where $r \in \{1,\ldots,h\}$ and $c \in \{1,\ldots,w\}$.
 A length-$3$ line segment is any triple of distinct cells of the form